ejwillemse/BAN313/chapter3.md

 3. Estimate the distribution parameters using the sample data.
 4. Use the R functions of the distribution to calculate percentiles and probabilities as required.

-The specific R functions that we will be using are:
+The specific R functions that are applicable to this section are:

 ```
 pnorm(), qnorm(), rnorm(), ppois(), qpois(), rpois(), pexp(), qexp(), rexp(), punif(), qunif(), runif()